PACKED-vzw/CultURIze-Back-End-Docker/README.md

  2. And enter the directory of the cloned repository: `cd CultURIze-Back-End-Docker`

 ### Apache or Nginx?
-Depending on what webserver you are running, choose the right configuration.
+Depending on what webserver you are running on your docker host, choose the right configuration.
+In CultURIze always choose apache as this is used interanally in the docker container.

 #### Nginx